Child sexual abuse laws in the United States: Penalties for child sexual abuse

+There are an estimated sixty million victims of child sexual abuse in America.
 Penalties for child sexual abuse vary with the specific offenses for which the perpetrator has been convicted.
 Criminal penalties may include imprisonment, fines, registration as a sex offender, and restrictions on probation and parole.
 Civil penalties may include liability for damages, injunctions, involuntary commitment, and, for perpetrators related to their victims, loss of custody or parental rights.

 During the last three decades many state legislatures have increased prison terms and other penalties for child sex offenders.
 This trend toward more stringent sentences generally targets those perpetrators who are repeat offenders, who victimize multiple children, or who stood in a position of trust with respect to their victims, such as a guardian, parent, pastor, or teacher.
 In Colorado, lawmakers proposed a new law allowing the death penalty for repeat offenders.
 However, the bill was rejected by the state senate.
 Social workers argued that in intra-familial abuse, the victims could be intimidated by their abuser into thinking their family member would be killed if they reported the abuse.

+Additional Statutes

+In the United States, 18 U.S.C. § 2422(b) makes it a federal offence to use the mail, interstate commerce, etc. to entice a minor to sexual activity for which any person can be charged with a criminal offence.
+18 U.S.C. § 2425 makes it a federal offence to transmit information about a person below the age of 16 for this purpose.

+Some states have additional statutes covering seducing a child online, such as the Florida law that makes "Use of a Computer to Seduce a Child" a felony.

+The Adam Walsh Child Protection and Safety Act of 2006 § 2252A(a)(6) has provisions to prevent the distribution of pornography to children for the purpose of persuading them to engage in illegal activity.
+It was first enforced federally against Alabamian Jerry Alan Penton in 2009.
+Penton received 20 years in prison for that action coupled with another 20 for his distribution and possession of child pornography.